jgrandguillaume/stock-logistics-warehouse/stock_valuation_account_manual_adjustment/README.rst

 * Go to 'Inventory / Inventory Control / Perpetual Inventory Valuation'

-* Filter on 'Valuation Discrepancy != 0.0' using the advanced filter.
+* Filter using the filter 'Valuation Discrepancy' which filters out products with no Valuation Discrepancy.

 * Select the products that you wish to reconcile and press 'Action / Adjust Stock Valuation Account Discrepancies'.